marcus67/little_brother/DOCKER.md

 ## Overview

-Currently, there is a docker image available to run a LittleBrother slave process.
-The easiest way to use it is as
+Currently, there is a [docker image](https://hub.docker.com/repository/docker/marcusrickert/little-brother-slave) available to run a LittleBrother slave process.
+The easiest way to use it is as follows:
-follows:

 *   Download the [docker-compose.yml](docker/docker-compose.yml) file from GitHub and store in a local directory.
 *   Copy the [template.env](docker/template.env) file from GitHib and save it as `.env` into the same directory.
 *   Edit the environment variables in the `.env` file.
 See the comments in the file.
 *   Open a shell in the directory.
 *   Start the container by issuing in the shell: `docker-compose up -d slave`.

+## Tag Naming Conventions

+The tag names of the images are derived from the pattern `BRANCH-REVISION` where `BRANCH` is either `master` or `release` and `REVISION` represents the number as listed in [changes](CHANGES.md).
+The special tag `latest` is used for the most up-to-date release revision.

 ## Security Details